gchang12/Learn-Vim/ch05_moving_in_file.md

 Let's talk about local marks.
 Each buffer can have its own set of local marks.
 If I have two files opened, I can set a mark "a" (`ma`)  in the first file and another mark "a" (`ma`) in the second file.

 Unlike local marks where you can have a set of marks in each buffer, you only get one set of global marks.
-If you set `mA` inside `myFile.txt`, the next time you run `mA` in a different file, it will overwrite the first "A" mark.
+If you set `mA` inside `myFile.txt`, the next time you run `mA` in a different file, the first "A" mark will be overwritten.
 One advantage of global marks is you can jump to any global mark even if you are inside a completely different project.
 Global marks can travel across files.

 To view all marks, use `:marks`.
-You may notice from the marks list there are more marks other than `a-zA-Z`.
+You may notice from the marks list that there are more marks than just `a-zA-Z`.
 Some of them are:

 ```
 ''    Jump back to the last line in current buffer before jump